anirudha-simha/anirudha-simha/README.md

 - Cooking

 ### 🌱 I’m currently learning ...
 Machine Learning!
-I am pursuiing a M.S. in it from Georgia Tech and expect to graduate in 2022.
+I am pursuing a M.S. in it from Georgia Tech and expect to graduate in 2022.

 ### 📫 How to reach me ...
 Please reach out to me through my LinkedIn for any job related opportunities or collabortations, thank you!